pboivin/filament-peek/README.md

 ## Demo Projects

-There a 2 demo projects available to try out the Plugin:
+There a 2 demo projects available to try out the plugin:

 | Repository | Description |
 |------|----------|